-If you’re planning a holiday to Thailand our travel guide will help you decide where and when to go and what to do whilst you’re there.
+If you’re planning a vacation in Thailand, our travel guide will help you decide where and when to go and what to do whilst you’re there.

-Thailand is a fantastic destination for a relaxing beach holiday, but there’s far more to the ‘Land Of Smiles’ than gorgeous white sandy beaches.
+Thailand is a fantastic destination for a relaxing beach vacation, but there’s far more to the ‘Land Of Smiles’ than gorgeous white sandy beaches.

 We encourage you to discover Thailand's history, culture and spectacular scenery by visiting bustling Bangkok and the cultural capital of Chiang Mai, trekking in the remote hill tribe region in the north, learning about the history of Kanchanaburi, exploring the caves, lakes, waterfalls and dense rainforest of Khao Sok National Park or joining the exciting Songkran festivities in April.